Josh Burlingham

 +1 617 570 1404

-Josh Burlingham is an associate in Goodwin’s Financial Industry group and a member of the firm’s Consumer Financial Services and Fintech practices, counseling both incumbent and emerging banks, non-depository financial institutions, and fintech clients on consumer financial laws, compliance, and transactional matters.
+Josh Burlingham is an associate in Goodwin’s Financial Services practice and co-editor of the firm’s Financial Services Weekly Roundup, specializing in Fintech and Consumer Financial Services to counsel incumbent and emerging banks, non-depository financial institutions, and fintech clients on consumer financial laws, compliance, and transactional matters.

 Professional Experience